Skip to main content

 Once you’re satisfied with your filter, click Apply Filter to view a list of contacts matching your filter conditions and criteria.

-MessageDesk makes it easy to upload contact lists in bulk.
-This is a handy feature if you have a large amount of contact information that needs to live in MessageDesk.
+Upload contact lists in bulk when you have a large amount of contact information to bring into MessageDesk.

 TL;DR